evanshunt/derekstrap/README.md

 The proportional box module is intended to allow you to define an aspect ratio for an element.
 Often useful for elements which have a background image.
 The module consists of 3 mixins, two of which are helper methods for `proportional-box()` which is the one you will most likely use in your project.

 The method takes 3 arguments.
-The `$view-width` and `$offset` arguments are optional and will depend on other styles applied to the element in order to function properly.
+All arguments except `$aspect-ratio` are optional and will depend on other styles applied to the element in order to function properly.
 By default the mixin assumes a full-bleed element.
 The opional arguments are there to configure an element that is not full bleed.

+All arguments will accept a single value or a breakpoint map.
+If passing a breakpoint map to more than one argument ensure all breakpoint maps include the exact same breakpoints.

 * `$aspect-ratio`: Width / height, probably best written as an expression which evaluates to a number, e.g. `16 / 9` rather than `1.77777`. (required)
 * `$view-width`: Defaults to `100vw`.
-This argument should be the proportion of the viewport widht the element takes up, excluding fixed margins.
+This argument should be the proportion of the viewport widht the element (or it's parent) takes up, excluding fixed margins.
 If the element takes up 100% of the viewport except for a 50px margin on each side, the value here should still be `100vw`.
 Only pass a different value here if the image is not proportional to the entire viewport.
 If it should be `50vw` wide (excluding fixed margins) then pass `50vw`. (optional)
-* `$offset`: Defaults to `0px`.
-This is the place to define fixed width margins.
-The value passed should reflect the margin _on one side_ of the element.
-It will be multiplied by 2 in the mixin.
-This logic assumes identical left and right margins.
-If that is not the case the offset value should be (left margin + right margin) / 2.

 The following background image properties are added to the element using this mixin: